Online Tutoring vs. In-person Tutoring: Which is More Effective?

 Online tutoring isn’t perfect for everyone.
 Here’s how to address common challenges:

 • Fewer non-verbal cues?
-Build in frequent “check-for-understanding”, use the whiteboard, and ask the student to “teach back” key steps.
+Build in frequent “check-for-understanding” moments, use the whiteboard, and ask the student to “teach back” key steps.

 • Tech hiccups?
 Do a quick device/internet check before lesson one; agree on a hotspot or reschedule plan in advance.